zaphosting/docs/docs/unturned-firststeps-dashboard.md

 Under the settings you will find an overview of the most common setting options for your server.
 These also include a short explanation.
 The use of the settings page is especially recommended for newcomers to server administration.

-> Screenshot einfügen

-Here you can make for example the following adjustments:

-- Platzhalter:
-- Platzhalter:
-- Platzhalter:

 If you are more confident and want to make more precise changes, we recommend using the Config Editor instead.
 You can find more information about this in the **Configs** category.